Skip to content

 How to Improve Your Admissions Chances with a 3.7 GPA

-While a 3.7 GPA is a solid start, there are several ways to improve your admissions chances, especially for more competitive schools:
+While a 3.7 GPA is a solid start, you don’t want to neglect the rest of your application.
+Here are some tips to improve your admissions chances, especially for more competitive schools:

 Take Advantage of Your Free Time:

-Stay engaged and learning, even when you have a break from the regular academic grind.
-How?
-Try an afterschool internship or a summer program near you.
-Proactive students can even consider finding employment—college admissions officers love to see that students aren’t afraid of hard work and know the true value of a dollar earned!
+Stay engaged and learning, even when you have a break from school.
+Try to find an after-school internship or summer program near you.
+Proactive students can even consider finding a job.
+College admissions officers love to see that students understand the value of hard work and real-world experiences.

 Strong Test Scores:

 If you’re aiming for top-tier universities, high SAT or ACT scores can significantly boost your application.
 Aim for scores that are above the average range for your target schools.
-While not every college considers standardized test scores, you may be able to submit AP, IB, or other subject tests that support the academic focus of your application.
+Even if a college doesn’t consider standardized test scores, you may be able to submit AP, IB, or other subject tests to support your application.

 Letters of recommendation play a huge role in college admissions.
-Make sure you’ve built strong relationships with mentors who can write you glowing endorsements.
-This can include supervisors from summer programs, bosses, and school counselors, in addition to your main subject teachers!
-When it comes time to request letters of recommendation, ask early, and provide plenty of information to make the process smooth.
-(Don’t forget a thank you note, either!)
+Make sure you’ve built strong relationships with mentors who can write glowing endorsements, like summer program supervisors, bosses, school counselors, and teachers!
+When it comes time to request letters of recommendation, ask early and provide plenty of information to make the process smooth.
+(Don’t forget to write a thank you note!)

-Some schools consider demonstrated interest when making admissions decisions.
-Attend virtual tours, engage with admissions officers, and participate in campus events.
-You could also consider applying to the Early Decision or Early Action round of your top choice schools to communicate your desire to enroll.
+Some schools consider demonstrated interest when making admissions decisions; they want to know that you are actually excited about their school.
+Show your enthusiasm by attending virtual tours, engaging with admissions officers, and participating in campus events.
+You can also consider applying Early Decision or Early Action to your top choice schools.

 A 3.7 GPA opens up a world of possibilities for college-bound students.
 With a range of colleges ready to accept students with this GPA, your academic future is bright.
-Remember that while your GPA is important, a strong application that showcases your strengths and passion will help you stand out.
-Find what subject interests you the most, and focus your application on those strengths and achievements.
-With a clear focus and unique voice, you can truly shine.
+However, while your GPA is important, you need a well-rounded application that showcases your strengths and passion to stand out.
+Empowerly can help.

-As you navigate the admissions process, keep pushing yourself academically, get involved in meaningful extracurriculars, and take advantage of the many resources available to guide you through the college admissions journey.
-If you’re looking for personalized guidance and support throughout the college application process, Empowerly’s team of expert counselors can help.
+Empowerly’s expert college counselors know how to help you build strong admissions profiles, from compelling essays to balanced course loads, to make you a top tier candidate.
+We offer personalized, one-on-one guidance throughout the college application process.
 From identifying the best colleges for your GPA to crafting a standout application, Empowerly is dedicated to helping you achieve your academic dreams.
 Reach out today and take the next step toward your college future!

 Book A Free Consultation